-Ethnicity is one of many cultural variables which continue to contribute to the rich diversity of the Unites States.
 By 2050, the population of the United States will increase to 420 million people.
 The number of Hispanic-Americans will nearly double to 102.6 million people making up 24.4% of the total population.
-Further projections include growth related to both African- and Asian-Americans increasing their proportions of the population by 14.6% and 8% respectively (United States Census Bureau, 2000).
+Further projections include growth related to both African and Asian Americans increasing their proportions of the population by 14.6% and 8% respectively (United States Census Bureau, 2000).
 As a result, Non-Hispanic American Whites will no longer comprise the majority of the population of the United States.
-Therefore, the ways in which business organizations market and operate should reflect the diverse environment.
+Ethnicity is one of many cultural variables, which continues to contribute to the rich diversity of the Unites States.
+Regardless, the ways in which business organizations market and operate should reflect the diverse environment entered into.

-Defining diversity is necessary before continuing with the explanation of this study.
 "Diversity refers to the variety created in society by the presence of different races, ethnic backgrounds and cultures, as well as differences that emerge from class, age, and ability, with the expectation that each of these concepts, in relation to each other, enriches the meaning and value of the other" (Schneider, 1995).
 While no federal law defines a diverse workforce, Guion's definition of diversity is helpful: "Diversity is a mosaic of people who bring a variety of ethnic and cultural backgrounds, styles, perspectives, values and beliefs as assets to the groups and organizations with which they interact" (Guion, 1999).
 Public companies and governmental agencies have been reported as more likely to have a definition of diversity whereas small businesses as least likely to have an official definition of diversity.
 Greenberg offers a good working definition of workplace diversity: "Workplace diversity refers to the variety of differences between people in an organization.
 That sounds simple, but diversity encompasses race, gender, ethnic group, age, personality, cognitive style, tenure, organizational function, education, background and more" (Greenberg, n.d.).